billster45/ScienceCritAI/README.md

 ---

 ### [Low-density lipoproteins cause atherosclerotic cardiovascular disease.
 1. Evidence from genetic, epidemiologic, and clinical studies.
 A consensus statement fromthe European Atherosclerosis Society Consensus Panel](https://billster45.github.io/ScienceCritAI/CVD_LDL_summary_20241211_212159.html)
-**Why read this:** This paper provides a thorough examination of the causal link between low-density lipoprotein cholesterol (LDL-C) and atherosclerotic cardiovascular disease (ASCVD), supported by a wide range of genetic, epidemiologic, and clinical evidence.
+**Why read this:** This paper provides a thorough examination of the causal link between low-density lipoprotein cholesterol (LDL-C) and atherosclerotic cardiovascular disease (ASCVD), supported by a variety of genetic, epidemiologic, and clinical evidence.
 It highlights a significant dose-dependent relationship, indicating that reductions in LDL-C can lead to substantial decreases in cardiovascular events, emphasizing the importance of early and sustained LDL-C management for long-term cardiovascular health.

 **Date:** 2024-12-11

 ---

 ### [Dietary plant-to-animal protein ratio and risk of cardiovascular disease in 3 prospective cohorts](https://billster45.github.io/ScienceCritAI/CVD_plant_animal_protein_summary_20241208_103736.html)
 **Why read this:** This paper presents significant findings on the relationship between dietary plant-to-animal protein ratios and cardiovascular disease (CVD) risk, revealing that higher ratios are associated with a reduced risk of CVD and coronary artery disease (CAD).
-The study emphasizes the potential benefits of substituting red and processed meats with plant proteins, particularly nuts, providing valuable insights for dietary recommendations aimed at improving heart health.
+The study emphasizes the benefits of substituting red and processed meats with plant proteins, particularly nuts, which could inform dietary recommendations for cardiovascular health.

 **Date:** 2024-12-08